apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 - External integration tests are now available for [SCIM](../integration/SCIM-Integration.html).
 - Several CAS components internally are now marked with `@RefreshScope` to participate in application context refresh attempts.
+- SAML2 metadata generation can now populate the `errorURL` attribute with an `idp/error` endpoint that can present a generic error page, available publicly.

 ## Library Upgrades